June 1, 2020

 The art-filled Dantica Cloud Forest Lodge, high in the Talamanca mountain range, offers bright, spacious bungalows with views of the forested valley.
 Birdwatchers may get a chance to see the elusive and beautiful quetzal.

 If the water is calling you, stay at Si Como No, an eco-friendly resort near the Pacific beach town of Manuel Antonio.
 Don’t be surprised if you encounter a few visitors during your stay, such as sloths, squirrel monkeys and toucans.
-For people who truly want to immerse themselves in nature, Rara Avis offers the chance to get as far away from civilization as possible.
+For people who truly want to immerse themselves in nature, Rara Avis (open seasonally and on demand) offers the chance to get as far away from civilization as possible.
 There are only two ways to travel to this rainforest retreat: by tractor, or on foot and horseback.
 Your reward is the chance to see rare animals and frolic in a double waterfall.

 Costa Rican cuisine is generally simple and satisfying.
-At almost any restaurant, the thing to order is the casado, a set plate that’s usually heaped with black beans and rice, fried plantains, cabbage salad and grilled meat, chicken or fish.6 In San Jose, the Restaurante Grano de Oro has become famous for a European approach to Costa Rican specialties such as heart-of-palm salad and sea bass.
+At almost any restaurant, the thing to order is the casado, a set plate that’s usually heaped with black beans and rice, fried plantains, cabbage salad and grilled meat, chicken or fish.8 In San Jose, the Restaurante Grano de Oro has become famous for a European approach to Costa Rican specialties such as heart-of-palm salad and sea bass.
 In Manuel Antonio, climb up to Mar Luna for sunset views and fresh fish cooked over volcanic ash.
 Well off the beaten path is Cocina Clandestina, where you’ll find lovingly made tacos and craft beer.